Autianic/clockworkpi-linux/README.md

 Write the changes with `w` and gdisk will drop you to the shell afterwards if all went well.

+Switch to the root user.

-As a root user, bind the `./mmc.img` file as a loop device so that we have better access to the partitions inside that image:
+Bind the `./mmc.img` file as a loop device so that we have better access to the partitions inside that image:

 ```
 udisksctl loop-setup -f ./mmc.img